-This sunset date is now less than nine months away.
-Note that ONIX 2.1 will not ‘stop working’ on 1st January 2015 – it will still be usable, but will not receive the level of support that it currently has.
-In particular, documentation will be archived and online DTD/XSD support for XML validation will be removed.
+Note that ONIX 2.1 did not ‘stop working’ on 1st January 2015 – it is still usable, but it will not receive the level of support that it formerly had.
+In particular, online documentation has been archived and online DTD/XSD support for XML validation has been removed.

-- Download Release 2.1 format specifications (revision 03) with codelists Issue 25 (PDF version)
+- Release 2.1 format specifications (revision 03) with codelists Issue 36 (PDF version)

-- Download Release 2.1 format specifications (revisions 03/04) with codelists Issue 25 (HTML version) note that this HTML version includes the Product Record Format and XML Message Specification in a single document (where PDF versions of the documentation includes separate documents)
+- Release 2.1 format specifications (revisions 03/04) with codelists Issue 36 (HTML version) note that this HTML version includes the Product Record Format and XML Message Specification in a single document (where PDF versions of the documentation includes separate documents)

-- Download Release 2.1 DTD and graphical views (revision 03)
+- Release 2.1 DTD and graphical structure diagrams (revision 03)

-- Download Release 2.1 format specifications (revision 04) with codelists Issue 25 note that Revision 04 is intended for use in Japan only
+- Release 2.1 format specifications (revision 04) with codelists Issue 36 – note that Revision 04 is intended for use in Japan only

-The ONIX for Books Supply Update message format has been developed at the request of a number of ONIX user groups to enable price and availability and other supply-related data to be updated without the need to re-send a complete descriptive record for the product in question.
+The ONIX for Books Supply Update message format was developed at the request of a number of ONIX user groups to enable price and availability and other supply-related data to be updated without the need to re-send a complete descriptive record for the product in question.

 Use of the Supply Updates format is entirely optional.
 Its adoption should be agreed between trading partners or within an ONIX user group before it is brought into use.

-The current release is Release 1.0, dated August 2006, and consistent with the ONIX for Books Product Information Message Release 2.1 revision 02 or 03.
+The only release is Release 1.0, dated August 2006, and consistent with the main ONIX for Books Release 2.1, support for it has now been reduced.
+Archived documentation and XML support files remain available.
 An outline specification is given in the Overview, which must be used in conjunction with the full specifications of the applicable ONIX for Books release.